Razorlight's Up All Night 20th anniversary show: Everything we know...

 Speaking on the album and forthcoming one off date, frontman Johnny Borrell said: "I've been looking back on that time because of getting involved with the documentary etc and yeah, it was a wild, messy, unpredictable, f*** or be f***ed, leave everything out there kind of record.
 Even people in indie clubs who say they hate me always say, 'Well your first album was really good' Maybe they'll drop the hate but keep listening.
 We’re still in great shape and we still rock f***ing hard so it should be a great show.”

-A mini-documentary entitled The Making Of Up All Night about is also set to follow soon and you can watch its trailer below:
+A mini-documentary entitled The Making Of Up All Night is also set to follow soon and you can watch its trailer below:

 Razorlight 'The Making Of 'Up All Night'' Documentary Trailer